Kindle Unlimited was worth a try, but after 12 months, no thank you.

 Buying an ebook should not be a ‘try before you buy‘ or ‘take one bite‘ experience.

 I’m sorry, but if a reader wants to read one of my ebooks, paying for it on the Amazon Kindle Store is the customary way to reward my efforts.

 Sure, I know that I can contact Amazon and jump through a few hoops and have my ebooks removed from KU.
 But quite honestly, I can’t be bothered.

-I want out of exclusivity that keeps changing the rules and varying my royalty rate each month.
+I wanted out of exclusivity that keeps changing the rules and varying my royalty rate each month.

-So it’s goodbye to KDP Select for me and back to open publishing on all available retailers.
+So it was goodbye to KDP Select for me and back to open publishing on all available retailers.

-It will take a couple of months to get all my ebooks out of Amazon exclusivity, but I am heartened already by the fact that with only a couple of ebooks that I now have available through Draft2Digital on Apple B&N, Kobo and others, I am starting to see sales rolling in.
+It took a couple of months to get all my ebooks out of Amazon exclusivity, but I was heartened by the fact real ebook sales from Amazon continued.

-Thank you Kindle Unlimited, it was nice knowing you, but you are definitely not my cup of tea.
+Thank you Kindle Unlimited, it was nice knowing you, but you were definitely not my cup of tea.